Radziwiłł map: Publication

 The 1613 map was engraved by Hessel Gerritsz on four copperplates and published by the leading cartographer Willem Jansz Blaeu in Amsterdam in 1613.
+It was first presented at the autumn Frankfurt Book Fair in 1613.
 It was a large wall map measuring 79 × 109.5 cm and printed as needed based on demand until 1631.

 In 1631, Blaeu included it in his atlas Appendix Theatri A. Ortelii et Atlantis G. Mercatoris.
 In the first edition, the map was published on four separate pages thus preventing a reader from seeing the entire map at once.
 A second edition from the same year corrected this by cutting off the copperplates with the diagram of the lower Dnieper – thus the entire map was now on six copper plates.
 The main map measuring 73 × 75 cm was then added as a foldable loose-leaf insert.
 The Dnieper diagram was printed in the atlas separately.
 The atlas also included Descriptio Lituaniae, a 7-page Latin description of the geography and history of the Grand Duchy of Lithuania, and 1.5-page Latin description by Tomasz Makowski that is sometimes included at the bottom of the wall map.
 The longer description was based on the chronicle by Alexander Guagnini first published in 1578.

 Such atlases were printed in 1631–1649.
 About 20 editions of Blaeu atlases are known that include the Radziwiłł map.
 During the time, wall maps continued to be printed as well.
 In 1649, the map was re-engraved by Blaeu's son Joan – it was shrunk to 44 × 52 cm and oriented west instead of north so that it could fit on an atlas page.
 In 1660, the original map was included in the Klencke Atlas.
 The map was also included in a counterfeit German atlas published c.
 1670.

 Blaeu's printing shop burned down in 1672.
 It is likely that the copperplates to the map were lost in this fire.